hotnsoursoup/quik-db/docs/README.md

 - **Testing**: Complete testing suite for all available commands.
 Add in log to DB (instead of csv and html), etc.
 - **Docs**: Comprehension docs, split into smaller, readable formats.
 ReadtheDocs integration.
 - **Error Handler**: A better error handling mechanism for error_handler function(s).
+- **Direct Config File Management**: Provide your configuration as a path into the connection object and it will import it for you.
+(With initial design to support yaml/json)

 ### Feature Roadmap